What to Expect

 • Are high-achieving, creative, or leadership-oriented

-• Value nuance, insight, and thoughtful conversation
+• Value nuance and thoughtful conversation

 • Want therapy that feels grounded, not performative